zdelrosario/zdr-site/content/post/2022-03-03-evc-recruitment/index.md

   https://olin.qualtrics.com/jfe/form/SV_0ddPshQmPbql8Ym

 If you are selected for the study, we will contact you at your provided email address with more information.
-If you would like more information about study, please contact me at zdelrosario@olin.edu.
+If you would like more information about study, please [contact me](https://www.zdelrosario.com/#contact).
 Please do not hesitate to contact me if you are interested in learning more about this Institutional Review Board-approved project.

 This work is supported by the NSF under Grant Number #2138463.
 For more information, please see [this flyer](https://github.com/zdelrosario/zdr-site/blob/master/static/media/EVC_flyer.pdf).